How to setup Jupyter Notebook on Raspberry Pi 3 with Raspbian Stretch Lite, Supervisor and Virtualenv to run Python 3 codes

 Keep your remote session to your Raspbian Stretch Lite to continue with the rest of the setup.

-Supervisor is a convenient tool for running applications as a server daemon.
+Supervisor is a convenient tool for running an application as a server daemon.
 Therefore, we can use it to keep an instance of Jupyter Notebook running as a server daemon.
 With this in mind, let's install Supervisor on your Raspbian Stretch Lite with the following command:

 sudo apt-get install supervisor -y